simon19891216/CIDP/README.md

 Therefore, we developed CIDP that allows users to build the database using the input genomic sequences instead of choosing a closely-related species.
 Furthermore, apart from designing sgRNAs, CIDP can perform the functions of designing primers and extracting required sequences from genome-sequence files.

+CIDP is an open-source software.
+The source code will be published as soon as the related article has been accepted.

+The preprint version is